brightway-lca/brightway2-parameters/docs/index.rst

     In [6]: ParameterSet(parameters, global_parameters).evaluate()
     Out[6]: {'East_River_Creature': 100, 'Elders_of_Krikkit': 10.0}

 You can call a ``ParameterSet`` with a list of new variables and formulas.
-Note that this new list cannot have reference to itself, only to the parameter set defined earlier:
+Note that this new list cannot have reference to itself, only to the parameter set defined earlier.
+Calling set the ``amount`` field in the new list:

 .. code-block:: python

     In [7]: another_parameter_list = [
        ...:     {'formula': 'East_River_Creature + Elders_of_Krikkit'},
        ...:     {'formula': '42 - Elders_of_Krikkit'},
        ...:     {'something else': "won't change"}
        ...: ]